Bone Marrow Biopsy

 How do I get ready for a bone marrow biopsy?

-- Tell your health care provider if you are sensitive to or are allergic to any medications, latex, tape, and anesthetic agents (local and general).
+- Tell your provider if you are sensitive to or are allergic to any medicines, latex, tape, and anesthesia medicines (local and general).

-- You may be asked to fast for several hours prior to the procedure.
+- You may be asked not to eat for several hours before to the procedure.
+This often means no food or drink after midnight.

 What happens during a bone marrow biopsy?

 A bone marrow biopsy may be done on an outpatient basis.
+This means you go home the same day.
 Or you may stay in a hospital.
-Procedures may vary depending on your condition and your doctor's practices.
+Procedures may vary depending on your condition and your provider’s practices.

-A bone marrow biopsy is commonly done using a pelvic bone, but another bone (such as the breastbone) may be used.
-In a child, a leg bone or vertebra (bone in the spine) may be used.
+A bone marrow biopsy is often done using a pelvic bone, but another bone (such as the breastbone) may be used.
+In a child, a leg bone or a bone in the spine (vertebra) may be used.

 Generally, a bone marrow biopsy follows this process: